Jarek-S/chessboard/README.md

 # chessboard
-Simple board game created for practicing React.
+Simple board game created as practice of React.